lykevin2341/My-Website/lab-report-5-week-10.md

 **File 1.** https://github.com/nidhidhamnani/markdown-parser/blob/main/test-files/201.md

 * For this test my `markdown-parse` was incorrect and had the wrong output, while the `cse15lsp22 markdown-parse` was correct for test file 201.md
-* This was the expected output using the preview option in VSCode provided to us, though the preview says foo, when hoevered over, the link is baz.
+* This was the expected output using the preview option in VSCode provided to us, though the preview says foo, when hovered over, the link is baz.

 ![image](Lab5Images/prevbiew%20201.png)